Is the human rights organization’s fundraising placing lives in danger? An article by Mark Aldrich and Raymond Johansen

 With the publication of each rumor, Johansen’s vast network of activists and contacts in the region starts to reach out to him to learn what he may know or be willing to publish.
 (I contacted him yesterday to confirm a story that Ali’s family had not spoken with him yesterday, which is his usual day to contact them.)
 Any contacts in the region who might be betrayed as being contacts see their lives put in danger each time a news story about the prisoners is published.
 Their lives are also placed in danger each time a rumor is published.

 Amnesty International is a business, a non-profit non-governmental organization that will celebrate its 55th anniversary this summer.
 According to Amnesty International USA’s most recent financial publication (2014; link is a PDF), it raised $32,619,612 ($25,936,997 from individual donors) and its expenses totaled $32,113,895.
-It depends on individual donations, and it needs attention to keep drawing attention to its work.
+It depends on individual donations, and it needs attention through marketing (read: advertising) to attract those donations for its work.

 Its marketing machine is efficient in creating that attention.
 Every time those three young men’s faces appear on Twitter and Facebook, a new grassroots activist might make a donation to Amnesty or to Reprieve.
 Each time Raif Badawi’s face is featured, a new donation appears.